timbrinson/FloraCatalog/docs/DATA_MODEL.md

 This is critical because data might be updated by a batch script (WCVP Sync), an AI agent (Mining), or a human administrator.

 **Context Requirements:**
-1.  **Source:** Where did this exist originally? (e.g., "WCVP 2025 Download", "Gemini AI v2.5")
+1.  **Source:** Where did this exist originally? (e.g., "WCVP 2025 Download", "RHS Plant Finder", "Gemini AI v2.5")
-2.  **Process:** How was it put here? (e.g., "Bulk Import Script", "Deep Mine Process", "Manual Correction")
+2.  **Process:** How was it put here? (e.g., "Bulk Import Script", "FloraCatalog UI v2.18.0", "Manual Correction")
 3.  **Application Context:**
     *   **Application Name:** (e.g., "FloraCatalog")
-    *   **Application Version:** (e.g., "v2.9.1") - *Critical for debugging data corruption from specific app updates.*
+    *   **Application Version:** (e.g., "v2.18.0") - *Critical for debugging data corruption from specific app updates.*
 4.  **User Identity:**
-    *   If triggered by a User Command: Capture the User ID.
+    *   If triggered by a User Command: Capture the User ID (currently placeholders as 'UI_USER').
     *   If System Background Task: Leave User ID null or mark as 'SYSTEM'.
 5.  **Timestamp:** When was it captured in our DB?